 Some of our seating guidelines are changing from Monday 17th May and we would like to invite you to take some time to familiarise yourself with the latest guidelines we have in place to keep you and your fellow passengers safe and how you can plan ahead to make your journey run smoothly.

 Government Guidelines state that it is mandatory for passengers to wear a face covering when travelling on Public Transport unless they are exempt.
 This regulation is still in effect during this current phase of the roadmap out of lockdown.

 - Exemptions include young children and people with some health conditions (See below link for details).

 - Passengers who are not exempt and refuse to wear a face covering will not be allowed to travel and could be fined.

 - Your driver may not be wearing a cloth face covering when they are driving.
 This is because there are different regulations for Bus Drivers and other social distancing measures are in place to protect them and you.
-They will wear a clear face shield when passengers are boarding and alighting and when social distancing can’t be maintained.
+They will wear a clear face shield when social distancing can’t be maintained.

 - To read our full guidelines regarding Face Covering regulations, please click here.

 Following an easing in Government restrictions and new industry guidelines, our seating policy is changing from Monday 17th May 2021.